Attia0079/Northwind-DWH/Documentation.md

 #### Redesign Approach
 The redesign involves a shift towards a more dimensional modeling approach.
 Instead of directly embedding non-additive columns into the fact table, we opt to create separate dimension tables for `category`, `supplier`, and `shipper`.
 This approach not only reduces the complexity of the fact table but also facilitates better query performance and maintainability.
 ![sales_datamart](https://github.com/Attia0079/Northwind-DWH/assets/62083769/c10ce0f3-2dee-4b7f-85a4-b670aeb64691)
+## Redesign Approach: Enhancing Data Warehouse Architecture

+### Separating Shipper into Another Dimension

+In our redesign approach, we've decided to separate the `shipper` entity into its own dimension.
+This decision stems from the presence of non-additive facts in the sales fact table.
+By isolating `shipper` into a dedicated dimension, we aim to streamline the fact table and improve overall data organization.

+### Flattening Product with Supplier and Category Names

+Another crucial aspect of our redesign involves flattening the `product` dimension by incorporating `supplier name` and `category name` directly into it.
+This step eliminates the need for a separate non-additive fact table, as all relevant information is now contained within the product dimension.

+### Considerations for Query Performance

+While this redesign may result in slightly decreased performance for queries involving `category` and `supplier` names, we believe the overall design enhancement justifies this trade-off.
+By merging these entities with the product dimension, we achieve a more efficient and streamlined data model.

+### Future Enhancement Possibilities

+In the future, we may explore additional enhancements, such as separating `category` and `supplier` into their own dimensions, particularly if the product dimension grows significantly or if there are specific performance issues.
+This could involve transitioning from a star schema to a snowflake schema, connecting `category` and `supplier` dimensions to the product dimension.

   ### Physical Design:
   ### ETL Design and Development: